Elver Park

 Sledding

 Madison Parks offers many hills perfect for winter sledding.
-The locations listed below are suggestions with a good snow base.
-Sledding hills are not monitored or maintained, with the exception of Elver Park.
+With a good snow base, here are a few suggested locations.
+Elver Park offers lighting in the evening, during the open season.
+Sledding hills are not monitored or maintained.

 Elver Park - Sledding